Soultripper/tech_test_at/README.md

 # Technical Test Instructions

-This reppository contains a docker compose file to help set up the product quickly
+This repository contains a docker compose file to help set up the product quickly

 Download the repo, and then run